prasannax1/starships/README.md

 ### Description

-The *Magpie* is the first vessel created by the ICP which successfully acts as an independent ship as well as an auxillary vehicle.
+The *Raven* is the first vessel created by the ICP which successfully acts as an independent ship as well as an auxillary vehicle.
 It is feature par with any science vessel from the pioneering age of warp travel, from the late 2100s to the early 2200s.

 ### Structure

-The *Magpie* shows it's inspiration from the *Argo* class cargo shuttle of the late 2300s, with its boxy structure and embedded warp nacelles.
+The *Raven* shows it's inspiration from the *Argo* class cargo shuttle of the late 2300s, with its boxy structure and embedded warp nacelles.
 The cockpit is in the front, and a main walkway extends all the way back with rooms arranged leaflike to the sides.
-The *Magpie* carries three times as many modules as a standard *Danube* class runabout.
+The *Raven* carries three times as many modules as a standard *Danube* class runabout.
 The walkway terminates in the aft cargo area.
 The warp core is contained on top, just like a standard runabout.
 The warp core has Jeffries tube access from the cargo area.

 #### Auxillary vehicles.

-Like the *Argo*, the *Magpie* can also hold auxillary vehicles in the aft cargo area.
+Like the *Argo*, the *Raven* can also hold auxillary vehicles in the aft cargo area.
 Typically these are land vehicles, although the cargo hold is large enough to hold a *Bumblebee* (or smaller) shuttle.
-The *Magpie* is not configured for launching auxillary vehicles in space, although it can be achieved by sealing the cargo area and opening the aft bay doors to vent atmosphere.
+The *Raven* is not configured for launching auxillary vehicles in space, although it can be achieved by sealing the cargo area and opening the aft bay doors to vent atmosphere.

 This manoeuvre is not recommended if you have cargo in the hold which you don't want to lose.

 ### Deployment

-The *Magpie* is the standard auxillary vehicle of the *Aviary*.
+The *Raven* is the standard auxillary vehicle of the *Aviary*.
 It is used for planetary and deep space away missions, and used as transport vehicle for personnel and cargo.
-The *Aviary* maintains 80 *Magpie* vessels, distributed across all science sections.
+The *Aviary* maintains 80 *Raven* vessels, distributed across all science sections.

 ## Vulture Class